Antonio Suárez

 Antonio Suárez Vázquez (20 May 1932 – 6 January 1981) was a professional road racing cyclist from Spain between 1956 and 1965.
-He is most famous for winning the overall title and the climbers classification at the 1959 Vuelta a España.
+He is most famous for winning the overall title and the mountains classification of the 1959 Vuelta a España.
 In addition, Suarez won the points classification at the 1961 Vuelta and a career total of five stages at the Vuelta.

 Suárez also won a stage and finished on the podium in third place at the 1961 Giro d’Italia behind Arnaldo Pambianco of Italy and Jacques Anquetil of France.